hujhax/austin-improv-wiki/Magna Veritas.md

 |Run	=	Sep-Dec 2011
 }}

 *Magna Veritas* was a monthly show put on by [[Gnap!
-Theater Works]] that ran for four performances, from September to December 2011.
+Theater Projects]] that ran for four performances, from September to December 2011.
 The show, inspired by the French roleplaying game [[Wikipedia - In Nomine Satanis-Magna Veritas|In Nomine Satanis/Magna Veritas]], cast the players as angels and demons battling for the soul of humanity.

 ## Format